junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean assumes that should mean it is safe to stop staring now.
 He turns his head, pointing at whatever-it-is in the man's hand, and he says, "I want one of these."

-The man waves it around like a kid showing off a new toy that only he has, and he says, "My sonic screwdriver?
+The man waves it around like a kid showing off a new toy that only he has, and he grins, "My sonic screwdriver?
 Sorry, limited edition, one and only in the universe."

 "What did you do to them?"
 Cas asks from Dean's side.

 "Absorbed the temporal energy they just ate, that should starve them weak for a few minutes before their next feed.
 They might come back any time though."
-The man tilts the sparkling pen-looking thing -- sonic screwdriver, he said? -- and flashes it a few times, frowning at it as if he's reading something from a tiny screen on its body.
+The man tilts the sparkling pen-looking thing -- sonic screwdriver, he said? -- and flashes it a few more times, frowning at it as if he's reading something from a tiny screen on its body.
 "Oh bad, that's bad -- I think they just absorbed energy from at least two people, maybe three."

 "Who are you?"
 Dean snaps.